cucumber-attic/website/apps/dynamic/views/_posts/unconference-the-rocket-fuel-in-your-agile-transformation.md

 Here's a [great blog
 post](http://agilecoach.typepad.com/agile-coaching/2010/04/tips-on-organizing-an-agile-open-space.html) from Rachel Davies with more tips on organising an unconference.

-The [OpenSpaceWorld](http://openspaceworld.org/wp2/explore/facilitator-resources/) website has a wealth of resourece to learn about open space.
+The [OpenSpaceWorld](http://openspaceworld.org/wp2/explore/facilitator-resources/) website has a wealth of resources to learn about open space.